Big Picture (Click on node to expand / shrink)

 - Professor, Department of Civil, Environmental and Architectural Engineering, University of Colorado in Boulder.

-- Project funded by the Bureau of Reclamation (Long Term Assessment of Dams Suffering from Alkali Aggregate Reaction)
+- Project funded by the Bureau of Reclamation (Long Term Assessment of Dams Suffering from Alkali Aggregate Reaction).
+We are performing a very detailed finite element analysis of Seminoe dam.

-- Chairman of the RILEM committee on Prognosis of deterioration and loss of serviceability in structures affected by alkali-silica reactions.
-Final Editing a ~500 pages book Diagnosis and Prognosis of AAR affected structures to be published by Springer in 2020.
+- Putting final touches to a State of the Art Report (STAR) for the RILEM committee on Prognosis of deterioration and loss of serviceability in structures affected by alkali-silica reactions published by Springer-Nature.

 - Expert witness for C-10‘s legal challenge to Seabrook’s concrete testing and monitoring.